react-native-toolkit/react-native-responsive-dimensions/README.md

 yarn add react-native-responsive-dimensions
 ```

-The below snippet will create styles with a container of dynamic height, width and a sample text with dynamic font-size relative to the screen size of the device the app is run.
+## Usage

+While working with mobile devices, there are two kinds of dimensions you will have to focus on

+- Window Dimensions ﹣ which is the size of the window / view port on which your app is being displayed
+- Screen Dimensions ﹣ this is the total screen dimensions of your device (your app may occupy the entire screen or only a portion of the screen)

+### Working with Window Dimensions

 ```js
 import { StyleSheet } from "react-native";